nicoespeon/nicoespeon.github.io/README.md

 # About this

-This is [@nicoespeon](https://twitter.com/nicoespeon)'s blog uncompilled source code.
+This is [@nicoespeon](https://twitter.com/nicoespeon)'s blog uncompiled source code.

 The website is built upon [Jekyll](https://github.com/mojombo/jekyll) and [inuit.css](http://inuitcss.com/) from the excellent [@csswizardry](https://twitter.com/csswizardry).